Optimizing Dental Insurance Billing for Your Practice's Success

 • Never send sensitive patient information via text, email, or other similar means.

-Required Supporting Documentation and Dental Insurance Billing - the acronym SOAP is a tried-and-true template for providers to ensure a clean claim submission process.
+The acronym SOAP is a tried-and-true template for providers to ensure a clean claim submission process.
 These templates will help ensure your clinical notes support dental insurance billing.
 All required and supporting documentation, radiographics, and narratives particularly demonstrate the validity and need for a specific treatment or service provided.

-Submitting Narratives - the policies about CDT code procedures in each dental plan requires a written narrative denoting who, what, where, when, and why to support the claim.
+The policies about CDT code procedures in each dental plan requires a written narrative denoting who, what, where, when, and why to support the claim.
 A narrative is always necessary when the code is described in CDT as "by the report."
 Moreover, the narrative must explain why endodontists perform a particular procedure and its medical necessity.
 However, the professionals must refrain from restating the procedure as many of the standard narratives needed to be more effective in getting paid.

 When subletting a successful narrative, you should ensure the following: